magento/magento2-page-builder/docs/create-basic-content-type/step-6-add-icon.md

 # Step 6: Add an icon

 In this last step, we will create a panel icon for our Quote content type so that it has a unique but visually consistent identity alongside Page Builder's native font icons.
-When finished, the panel icon for our Quote content type will look something like this:
+When finished, the panel icon for our Quote content type will look like this:

 ![Create config file](../images/step6-quote-panel-icon.png)

 ## About icons

 The icons used for Page Builder's built-in content types are actually font icons.
-You could create your own font icons and use those within your module in a similar manner, but we recommend a simpler, more straightforward way by using SVG or PNG images instead.
+Although you could create your own font icons and use those within your module, we recommend a using SVG or PNG images instead.

-A summary of the steps for creating and adding this icon are listed here:
+To create and add an icon, you must:

 1. Create your SVG or PNG icon.
 2. Create a CSS class for the icon.